PopnPrimp/popgym/resources.md

 * [NYC Condoms](https://a816-healthpsi.nyc.gov/NYCHealthMap/home/ByServices?services=15)- Where to get free condoms in NYC
 * [Cindy Samantha LMT](https://cindysamanthalmt.wordpress.com)- Integrative Body Work and Massage Therapist in South Brooklyn
 * [Dance Safe](https://dancesafe.org/)- Providing harm reduction resources, and creating Safe Spaces at parties.
+* Feed the People- Serving food to folks in Harlem and the Bronx, check the @nyc_shutitdown insta for more info
+* Club A Kitchen- Serving food and handing out resources/clothes every Saturday from 1-4 PM at 7 Belvidere Street!
+Plus, community movie nights on Wednesdays (@club_a_nyc)

 ### Mental Health Resources
 * [Respite Centers](https://www1.nyc.gov/site/doh/health/health-topics/crisis-emergency-services-respite-centers.page)- Lists of a few respite centers in NYC